mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 4 Jun 2021 - more annotation updates to time series notebook, brick by brick!
 * 3 Jun 2021 - added a bunch of annotations/explanations to time series notebook, momentum building, plenty more to come!
 * 2 Jun 2021 - started adding annotations explaining the code + resources to learn more, will continue for next few days
 * 1 Jun 2021 - added turkey problem to time series notebook, cleaned up a bunch of code, draft code is ready, now to write annotations/explanations